 Special leave may be granted by the department head, in the interest of the CITY, for instance, for attendance at professional conferences or meetings or for education or training purposes applicable to an employee's position.

-Section 7: General Provisions of Family & Medical Leave (FMLA) Act:
+Section 6: Family & Medical Leave (FMLA) Act:

-The CITY will comply with the Family Medical Leave Act as detailed in this 1993 legislation.
-Highlights of the Act are:
+The CITY will comply with the Family Medical Leave Act and will follow City's FMLA policy.